Related articles

 3. Chocolate

 Chocolate is an extremely toxic food for dogs, containing caffeine and the stimulant chemical theobromine.
-Both substances are difficult for dogs to metabolize and may lead to a build-up of theobromine in the body.[4]
+Both substances are difficult for dogs to metabolise and may lead to a build-up of theobromine in the body.[4]

 The severity of side effects is dependent on the size of the dog, how much and what type of chocolate has been ingested.
 The darker the chocolate is, the more dangerous it’ll be for your dog.[3]